 - Take a quiz at the beginning of class Monday morning and complete a written closed-book essay test Friday morning

-- Receive information on current state-of-the-art research-based investigative interview techniques
+- Receive information on current research-based child forensic interview techniques

 - Practice interview skills by interviewing actors using suspected child abuse scenarios

-- Be critiqued in a supportive peer environment
+- Receive constructive feedback in a supportive peer environment

-- Learn considerations for effective interviews of victims with special needs
+- Be aware of considerations for effective interviews of victims with special needs

 - Learn to defend interviews in court

 - Receive information about resources available to reinforce skills and keep updated about future developments in best practices